-"I thought the excitement that the players had and the coaches had about the years to come was great," Stark said.
+"I thought the excitement that the players had and the coaches had about the years to come was great," said Stark.
 "What they are trying to do for the future really stood out in my mind while I was at IU.

 "I think Coach Hoeppner is a really nice guy.
 He's a real people person and all the players called him a player's coach.
 I think he's a nice guy."

-"I was kind of proud of it (being picked honorable mention all-state)," he said.
+"I was kind of proud of it (being picked honorable mention all-state)," said Stark.
 "But I wanted to be better than that.
-I wanted to be all state.
+I wanted to be All-State.
 Hopefully I can do that this year.
 I also want to improve on my defense.
 I play defensive end and my defense last year wasn't that great.

 "None of the coaches yet have shown interest in my defense.
 They all have had me come in to show my offense capabilities."

-One of Stark's strengths is his size, but he combines that with good athleticism for an offensive lineman, evidenced by the other sports he competes in.
+One of Stark's strengths is his size, but he combines that with good athleticism for an offensive linemen, evidenced by the other sports he competes in.

-"I play basketball, run track and play baseball," Stark said.
+"I play basketball, run track and play baseball," said Stark.
 "I'm a pretty athletic lineman and Indiana told me they need that type of guy for the way they play.
-They are looking for tall, athletic linemen and I think I fit that profile at 6-7."
+They are looking for tall, athletic linemen and I think I fit that profile at 6'7"."